sprejjs/CarND-Advanced-Lane-Lines/README.md

 In this project I have developed a pipeline to detect road lines using computer vision.
 The project is written in Python with the help of OpenCV.

-All of the details of the project, including the code and the example outputs can be found in the [Jupyter notebook](write_up.ipynb) or the [Html Output](write_up.html) of the same project.
+The project code can be found in the [Jupyter notebook](code.ipynb) or the [Html Output](code.html) of the same notebook.

+Some technical details and discussions for this project can be found in the [write up](writeup.md) file.

 An example of the output can be found on YouTube: